larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 #
 # If you don't do that when needed, it can lead to instability.
 checkrebuild

+# If you don't want to remember this, just run this once and then use it from history
+# every time you update.
+It simply updates and then after runs checkrebuild in
+# one command:
+yay && checkrebuild

 # usually it doesn't list anything, that means you're good, but if it does you need to run
 # yay  -S <pkg> --rebuild